Rehab for Drug Addiction Explained

 Types of psychotherapy used in drug addiction treatment

 Some people need to try out various therapy models before settling on an approach that works best for them.
 Not all clinics allow such experimentation, however.
-Ask staff at any rehab you are considering how much flexibility you will have when it comes to finalising an approach to therapy in your treatment.
+We advise everyone to have an initial chat about their treatment and how personalised it will be before actually enrolling into their chosen drug rehabilitation programme.

 - Acceptance and commitment therapy